adombeck/python-sgx/README.md

 # Python SGX

-A Python wrapper around Intel's SGX Linux SDK, to be used inside an SGX enclave.
+A Python interface to the SGX SDK for Linux.
 Uses [Graphene-SGX](https://github.com/oscarlab/graphene) to execute Python in an enclave.

 ## Requirements
 1. [Intel SGX Linux Driver](https://github.com/01org/linux-sgx-driver)